Thulinverken

-AB Thulinverken was a company in Landskrona, Sweden, founded in 1914 as Enoch Thulins Aeroplanfabrik by the airman and aircraft technician Enoch Thulin.
+AB Thulinverken was a company in Landskrona, Sweden, founded in 1914 as Enoch Thulins Aeroplanfabrik by the airman and aircraft designer Dr. Enoch Thulin.
 The company became Sweden's first aircraft manufacturer.
 In 1920, Thulin also started manufacturing automobiles, which continued until 1928.
 During World War I, the company came into financial difficulties and was reconstructed in 1922 as AB Thulinverken.
 The manufacturing of brake systems became a main focus of the company.
 In 1958, Thulinverken merged with Svenska AB Bromsregulator (founded in 1913).
 The remains of Thulinverken are now a part of SAB Wabco AB, which is owned by the French Faiveley Transport company since 2004.